Ideas for Making Money from Your Homestead

 - Plant pussy willows for cutting and drying

-- Make wreaths and garland for the holidays
+- Make wreaths and garlands for the holidays

 - Sell holly for Christmas decor